Code of Conduct

 This code of conduct has been heavily influenced by (read copied from) the JSConf Code of Conduct.
 This may be updated from time to time to more specifically meet our needs.

 All delegates, speakers, sponsors and volunteers at any LeedsJS event are required to agree with the following code of conduct.
 Organizers will enforce this code throughout any events and online communications related to LeedsJS.

 The Quick Version

 LeedsJS is dedicated to providing harassment-free meet up experiences for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, age, race, or religion.
 We do not tolerate harassment of meet up participants in any form.
-Sexual language and imagery is not appropriate for any meet up venue or online discussion, including talks or the Slack channel.
+Sexual language and imagery is not appropriate for any meet up venue or online discussion, including talks given at the event.
 LeedsJS members violating these rules may be sanctioned or expelled from the group at the discretion of the group's organisers.

 The Less Quick Version